 and we can rewrite the first term of (\ref{amat}) as

 The $k$-th power of the push-operator acts by $u_i\mapsto u_{i-k}$, with indices considered modulo $(r+1)$.
 The push-neutrality condition thus reads

-We will show that the coefficients of each term $P(u_{m+1},\ldots,u_{m+t})$ sums to zero due to the push-neutrality of $A$.
-In fact it is enough to show that the coefficient of $P(u_1,\ldots,u_t)$ sums to zero, as all the other terms are obtained from this one by applying powers of the push-operator.
+We will show that the coefficients of each term $P(u_{m+1},\ldots,u_{m+t})$ sum to zero due to the push-neutrality of $A$.
+In fact it is enough to show that the coefficients of $P(u_1,\ldots,u_t)$ sum to zero, as all the other terms are obtained from this one by applying powers of the push-operator.

 The terms containing $P(u_1,\ldots,u_t)$ are those for which the index $k=i$, so that $k\in \{0,\ldots,r-t=s\}$, and we must show that the sum

 vanishes, where $u_0=-u_1-\cdots-u_r$ and we have shifted some of the indices modulo $(r+1)$ in order to make them positive.
 Note now that